sveltejs/kit/documentation/docs/04-preloading.md

 When Sapper renders a page on the server, it will attempt to serialize the resolved value (using [devalue](https://github.com/Rich-Harris/devalue)) and include it on the page, so that the client doesn't also need to call `preload` upon initialization.
 Serialization will fail if the value includes functions or custom classes (cyclical and repeated references are fine, as are built-ins like `Date`, `Map`, `Set` and `RegExp`).

 #### error

 If the user navigated to `/blog/some-invalid-slug`, we would want to render a 404 Not Found page.
-We can do that with `this.error`:
+We can do that by returning an object with the `"error"` property.
+The value in the `"error"` property, can be either a `string` or an `Error` instance.

 ```html
 <script context="module">